uncia-dev/VideoQuiz-XBlock/README.md

 tries would be shown to students and the size of the video could be controlled.
 The quiz content was also in a separate file.
 Initially only HTML5 videos were also support, but we have migrated to YouTube for less cross-platform hassles.

+This module uses JQuery, JQueryUI and Popcorn.js.
+Everything else is just stock XBlock features.

 Setup
 -----